kolhesuraj/saml-cognito-sso-demo/README.md

 ---

 ## Step 7: Test the SAML Flow
-1. Log in to your application enter email click on continue
+1. Log in to application enter email click on continue
 2. now you can see two options select the **SAML Login** option for saml other wise select **Password Login**.
 2. The user will be redirected to the IdP's login page.
 3. After successful authentication, the user will be redirected back to the Cognito callback URL.